Jablunkovský Pass

-Jablunkov Pass, which crosses the ridge of the Beskydy Mountains and creates a natural gateway for entry into Slovakia, has always been used by merchants to move through this mountainous area.
-Findings of coins from Roman times testifies that a branch of the Amber Trail between the Baltic and the Mediterranean used to run through here.
+The Jablunkovský Pass, which crosses the Beskydy Mountains and forms a natural gateway to Slovakia, has been used for the passage of merchants through this mountainous area since time immemorial.
+Coin finds from the Roman Empire indicate that one of the branches of the Amber Road between the Baltic and the Mediterranean Sea passed through the area.

-In the 16th century, a fortress was built on the pass called ‘Jablunkovská šance’.
-The remains of the fortifications are still found in the area and is one of the attractions for hiking tourists who pass through the local hills.
+In the 16th century, the Jablunkov Chance Fortress stood in the pass.
+The remains of this fortification are still in the landscape today and are one of the attractions for tourists passing through the local hills.

-The pass is the starting point for exploring the Beskydy Mountains.
-A popular hike is to Gírovou kolem Čertových mlýnů (Gírová around Devil’s mills).
-In Mosty u Jablunkova, there is also a sports complex, which is one of the best ski resorts in the area, and also features a roller coaster or bobsled.
+The pass is a starting point for exploring the beauty of the Beskydy Mountains.
+For example, the hike to Gírova around Čertové mlýny (Devil’s Mills) is popular.
+In Mosty u Jablunkova there is also a sports complex, where there is one of the best ski resorts in the area and also a bobsleigh track.

 Contact